NicholasMamo/NicholasMamo/README.md

 # Hello there :wave:

-I'm Nicholas, a PhD graduand in AI, researcher and full-stack web developer.
+I'm Nicholas, a PhD graduate in AI, researcher and data scientist.

 **Connect with me!**